1909 - 1915

 or white, rhinoceros.
 Lang and Chapin successfully traveled throughout the Congo

-region in central Africa (modern day Zaire) to ultimately collect a massive
+region in central Africa (Modern day Democratic Republic of the Congo) to ultimately collect a massive

 fifty-four tons of material and over 9000 photographs for the Museum.